4 Famous European Places You Can Also Find In Florida

 I’ve been craving a trip to Florida lately – but not simply to visit the more obvious tourist meccas of Orlando, Miami and the beaches.

-What began as a look at the travel blogging conference TBEX in Fort Lauderdale, led to a little bit of research on Florida in general and the discovery of a surprising range of options for a European like me looking for a taste of home in the Sunshine State.
+After doing a little bit of research on Florida I discovered a surprising range of options in the Sunshine State for a European like me who is living in North America and looking for a taste of home.

 When I lived in London I often eyed-up holidays to Florida but aside from working a stopover in Miami into one of my trips to Central America, I didn’t manage a full blown trip to Florida while I was Europe-based.
 I had friends who did a Miami to Key West road trip and the photos had me drooling.